 Published August 17, 2023 at 1:05 pm

-Hamilton ranks 99th among 343 global cities that are perceived as dangerous by respondents in a survey online, with people reporting major concerns about drug use and property crimes.
+Hamilton ranks 99th among 343 global cities based on perceptions relating to crime and safety in a survey online, with people reporting major concerns about drug use and property crimes.
 However, people appear less worried about racist or discriminatory physical attacks in the city.

 Hamilton had moderate scores for crime and safety.
 Its current crime index was 55.1 and safety index was 44.9, according to the latest figures from Numbeo, a crowd-sourced online database of perceived consumer prices, real property prices, and quality of life metrics.
 The period for which the data was tracked was unclear.

 The index estimates the overall level of crime in a given city or country.
 Crime levels lower than 20 are considered “very low,” crime levels between 20 and 40 are “low,” crime levels between 40 and 60 as “moderate,” crime levels between 60 and 80 as high, and crime levels higher than 80 as very high.